 When choosing social care services, you will have to consider how much the services may cost.
 The cost of your care may reflect each of the aspects listed above: location, quality and the kinds of services offered.

-If you have had an assessment from your local authority, you may get services for free.
-However, many people have to pay for their own care services (self-funders), and even people who have care funded by the local authority will need to know about the costs of care if they are using a personal budget or a direct payment.
-To find out more, read How can I fund my care?
+If you have had an assessment from your local council, you may get services for free.
+However, many people have to pay for their own care services (self-funders), and even people who have care funded by the local council will need to know about the costs of care if they are using a personal budget or a direct payment.